mro-intelligence/bangfs/README.md

 ## Shortcomings

-The analysis above is not any type of proof about the properties of this filesystem.

-Riak
+This design is is viable in the happy path (see [tests](#testing)) for  single-writer, read-heavy workloads but is so far not viable for general-purpose multi-client filesystem use:
+- **No crash recovery:** chunks are written before metadata.
+If the metadata update fails (vclock conflict, crash, network error), orphaned chunks are never cleaned up.
+There is no write-ahead log.
+- **No conflict resolution:** CAS on metadata detects concurrent writes but does not retry or merge — the write is dropped and the client gets EIO.
+- **Multi-step operations are not atomic:** rename updates 3 metadata keys sequentially.
+A failure mid-way can leave the filesystem in an inconsistent state (eg, file removed from source directory but not added to target).
+- **Read-after-write visibility:** a read immediately after a write may fail to find a chunk that metadata already references, due to eventual consistency propagation delay.

-- The strongly consistent bucket type in Riak is listed as "experimental" in the Riak 2.2.3 documentation.
+The strongly consistent bucket type in Riak is listed as "experimental" in the Riak 2.2.3 documentation.
--

-Various functions of a filesystem are not currently/yet implemented:
+Various functions of a filesystem are not currently/yet implemented (see [tests](#testing) for the SOT on this).

-- **No file extension**: writes can append and overwrite, but growing a file past its current size via truncate is not supported.
-- **No hardlinks or symlinks**.
-- **No UID/GID changes**: ownership operations return ENOTSUP.
-- **Directory operations are not atomic**: concurrent modifications to the same directory can conflict.
-The implementation detects conflicts via vclock but does not retry.
-- **Efficient directory lookup**: child lookup is O(n) in the number of entries.
-Acceptable for small directories, slow for large ones.
-- **No garbage collection**: orphaned chunks from failed writes are not cleaned up.

-This is a POC but several tests would need to be added to make it more workable:
+Several tests would need to be added to really kick the tires on this.

-- **benchmarking**: disk read/write throughput.
-- Test multiple concurrent clients

-## Future work
+## Future ideas

 - Benchmark read/write throughput and characterize performance bottlenecks.
 - Alternative KV backends (ScyllaDB, DynamoDB).
 - Retry logic for vclock conflicts in directory operations.
 - Directory indexing for O(1) child lookup.
 - Chunk garbage collection.
-- Multi-node Riak cluster testing.